BedrockStreaming/superagent-mock/README.md

 [superagent](https://github.com/visionmedia/superagent) plugin allowing to simulate HTTP calls by returning data fixtures based on the requested URL.

-See [this post](http://tech.m6web.fr/how-did-we-mock-the-backend-developers.html) to know why we use superagent-mock at M6Web.
+See [this post](https://tech.bedrockstreaming.com//how-did-we-mock-the-backend-developers.html) to know why we use superagent-mock at Bedrock Streaming.

 ## Installation